 The amount of treatment available for Type 2 diabetes is very vast.
 In most cases, a combination will be required to get your diabetes under control.
-It is also important to also note that in some cases it may be possible for your condition to go into remission, although this does depend on many things such as the severity of your Type 2 diabetes.
+It is also important to note that in some cases it may be possible for your condition to go into remission.
+However, this does depend on many things such as the severity of your Type 2 diabetes.

 The first line of treatment will usually be lifestyles changes, this can then be combined with medication and occasionally injectable insulin.
 However, when you have Type 2 diabetes, you will be under the care of a diabetic team who you will work closely with to get your diabetes under control and find the best treatment fit for you.